Theodore Newton Vail

-Theodore Newton Vail (July 16, 1845 – April 16, 1920) was an American businessman who served as the general manager of the Bell Telephone Company from 1878 to 1887 and became the founding president of American Telephone and Telegraph Company (AT&T) in 1885.
+Theodore Newton Vail (July 16, 1845 – April 16, 1920) was an American businessman who served as the general manager of the Bell Telephone Company from 1878 to 1887 and became the founding president of the American Telephone and Telegraph Company (AT&T) in 1885.
 Vail viewed telephone service as a public utility and moved to consolidate telephone networks under the Bell system.
 In 1913, he oversaw the Kingsbury Commitment that led to a more open system for connection.

 Early life

 Theodore was born on July 16, 1845, in Malvern, Ohio, and was educated in Morristown, New Jersey.
 He initially studied medicine with his uncle.
 He also studied telegraphy.
 Success in telegraphy inspired him to go to New York City, where he became manager of a local telegraphy office.
 He then joined the staff of a superintendent of United States Telegraph, which ultimately became Western Union.